rb-rl/MADDPG/Report.md

 When looking at the policies `π_i(o_i)` and `π_i'(o_i)` as well as action-value functions `Q_i(o_1, o_2, ..., a_1, a_2, ...)` and `Q_i'(o_1, o_2, ..., a_1, a_2, ...)`, we observe a nonlocal behavior.
 Although each policy takes only the observation `o_i` of the corresponding agent `i`, each action-value functions need the observations and actions of all agents in the multi-agent.
 Therefore, the action-value functions are nonlocal.
 As these functions enter the training process of the agents of the multi-agent, each agent is trained as if it can access the observations of all agents.
 This makes the training unnatural from a biological perspective, where observations cannot be exchanged between animals.
 However, at least the inference is local.

+## Ideas for improvements

+Although the environment has been solved by the present approach, there are several possible ways to make improvements.
+Such improvements will impact in how many episodes the average collective score of +0.5 mentioned above is reached.
+And they will also affect the maximum average collective score reachable if the training would continue indefinitely.

+The suggested improvements are the following ones:
+- Continued manual adjustment of the hyperparameters: A certain amount of manual hyperparameter tuning (including network topology) was invested in this project.
+However, the upper limit has not yet been reached here.
+Unfortunetly, the tweaking of the hyperparameters becomes the more time intensive, the more fine-tuned they are.
+- Auto machine learning: The hyperparameters can also be tuned automatically by performing a grid search or even better a random search.
+- Modification of past covered by state space: The neural networks provided in this repository are time delay neural networks, because the observations consist of stacks of 3 frames.
+By storing these frames in a separate memory, it would be easily possible to change the stack size and introduce it as a hyperparameter which could be optimized.
+- Recurrent neural networks: By using recurrent layers, the past states could be handled beyond mere time delay neural networks.
+- Prioritized replay memory: The replay memory used in this project is not prioritized such that there is an improvement option.
+- Distributed Distributional MADDPG: In DDPG, every state, action pair (s,a) has only a single scalar value Q. Distributional approaches extend this by providing a distribution over multiple Q-values.
+Such an extension is also possible for MADDPG.
+- Twin Delayed Multi-Agent Deep Deterministic (=TD3): DDPG can be extended by using the two action-value functions in a different way, having the policy network being soft-updated at a lower rate than the deep Q-network and by introducing an extra noise in the loss of the critic.
+This can be generalized to MADDPG.
+- Attention: Primarily used in natural language processing, attention layers could also be explored in this context of this project.

 ### References

 [1] Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments, 2017, [arxiv.org/pdf/1706.02275.pdf](https://arxiv.org/pdf/1706.02275.pdf)